 Insulator: If we apply a potential across any material for current to establish or flow through the material, some electrons must jump from valence band to conduction band (lower to higher energy level).

-Now, in case of insulators, the highest band which contains electrons or valence band is completely filled as shown in fig. As the valence band is completely occupied so there is no place for the electrons to go to this band.T he next higher band is conduction band and there is a forbidden energy gap between the two.
+Now, in the case of insulators, the highest band which contains electrons or valence band is completely filled as shown in fig. As the valence band is completely occupied so there is no place for the electrons to go to this band.T he next higher band is conduction band and there is a forbidden energy gap between the two.

-As it can be seen in the energy band diagram, a lot of energy levels above the valence band are empty.
+As can be seen in the energy band diagram, a lot of energy levels above the valence band are empty.
 Now for an electron to jump to these higher unoccupied levels, it requires energy which is equal to Eg(forbidden gap energy).
-For example, in case of diamond, the Eg is about 5.5eV, whereas the energy electron possesses at room temperature is 0.025eV.
+For example, in the case of a diamond, the Eg is about 5.5eV, whereas the energy electron possesses at room temperature is 0.025eV.
 Hence the energy required to jump is around 200 times the energy at room temperature.
 So it is almost impossible for the electron to make this jump at room temperature and hence there are no electrons available for conduction in the conduction band.
 Therefore this material does not conduct and behaves as an insulator.

-Metals or conductors:
+Metals or conductors

-Now in case of conductors, the valence band falls somewhere in the middle of the energy gap as shown.
+Now in the case of conductors, the valence band falls somewhere in the middle of the energy gap as shown.
 So there are many unfilled levels available for electrons to jump.
-Hence, we can say that valence band is partially filled or valence band and conduction band overlap.
+Hence, we can say that the valence band is partially filled or valence band and conduction band overlap.
 As these two band overlap, the energy gap between the two is zero.

-Also as valence band is partially filled there are a lot of energy levels available for an electron to jump (from lower to higher energy level). as energy band is very small a lot of electrons jump to conduction band at room temperature.
-So, a large number of electrons are available in conduction band for conduction.
+Also as the valence band is partially filled there are a lot of energy levels available for an electron to jump (from lower to higher energy level). as the energy band is very small a lot of electrons jump to conduction band at room temperature.
+So, a large number of electrons are available in the conduction band for conduction.
 Hence, the material conducts and known as a conductor.

-Semiconductors: The energy band diagram of a semiconductor is similar to that of the insulator but the energy gap is much smaller in case of semiconductors.
-The band gap is less than 3 eV.
+Semiconductors: The energy band diagram of a semiconductor is similar to that of the insulator but the energy gap is much smaller in the case of semiconductors.
+The bandgap is less than 3 eV.
 Typically for Si Eg is 1.1 eV and for Ge, eV is 0.74 eV.
 Now with the increase in temperature or due to thermal agitation, a large number of electrons jump from valence band to the conduction band.
 Due to this the conduction band electrons increases which in turn increases the conductivity of the material.